PandaSekh/PandaSekh_OldBlog/README.md

 ## Hello there!
 [![Visits Badge](https://badges.pufler.dev/visits/PandaSekh/PandaSekh)](https://alessiofranceschi.me)

 I'm Alessio 😀.
-I like stats and I usually don't know what to say about me, so here's some stats and very little info.
+I like stats and I usually don't know what to say about me, so here's some stats.

-⚡ Currently working on: Full redesign of my website from Wordpress to Jamstack (Next.js, Styled Components, MDX, Serverless).
-🤔 Future Projects: Social Cookbook and Automatic Meal Planner, currently a private repo because it's in an early stage.

 ---